daxartio/mockser/README.md

 It maintains a state that holds the configurations of the mocks, which are stored in a HashMap.

 The server also listens on a separate port for configuration requests, allowing dynamic updates to the mock configurations.
-It gracefully shuts down when a SIGINT signal is received.
-SIGTERM is in progress.

 To configure a mock, send a POST request to the `/configure` endpoint with the mock configuration in the request body.
 The mock configuration should include the request URI, method, body, and headers, as well as the response code, body, and headers.